U.S. Democrats seek up to $2 trillion to invest in ageing infrastructure

 She was dismissive of Trump’s plan unveiled in February 2017 designed to encourage spending on improvements by states, localities and private investors.
 Trump had asked Congress to authorise $200 billion over 10 years to spur a projected $1.5 trillion in projects, but it had no new direct federal spending and never got a vote in Congress.

 “We have to put aside any negative attitudes.
-We are going there with a positive attitude, how much do you want to invest?
+We are going there with a positive attitude: how much do you want to invest?
 How do we prioritise, because we want to do school construction, we want to do public housing, there are other things too,” Pelosi said.

-Reporting by Susan Cornwell and Richard Cowan; editing by Susan Thomasand Leslie Adler
+Reporting by Susan Cornwell and Richard Cowan; editing by Leslie Adler and James Dalgleish